Sapphichat/Documentation/docs/protocol/endpoints/base.md

 GET https://instance.tld/
 ```

-Returns for example a static HTML page to test API connectivity or to display a welcome message.
+Returns, for example, a static HTML page to test API connectivity or to display a welcome message.

 | Endpoint | Method | Description | Auth Required | Notes |
 |----------|--------|-------------|---------------|-------|